Audio Transformer Impedance Matching & Turns Ratio

 Quick Sanity Check: The Square-Root Rule

-If there's one thing to internalize, it's this: impedance ratio equals the *square* of the turns ratio.
-A 10:1 turns ratio gives a 100:1 impedance ratio.
-A 2:1 turns ratio gives only a 4:1 impedance ratio.
-Engineers new to transformer design often forget the squaring and end up with a transformer that's wildly off.
-When in doubt, plug the numbers in and let the calculator do the work.
+If there's one thing to burn into your memory, it's this: impedance ratio equals the square of the turns ratio.
+Not the turns ratio itself — the square of it.
+A 10:1 turns ratio gives you a 100:1 impedance ratio.
+A 2:1 turns ratio gives you only a 4:1 impedance ratio.
+I've seen engineers with years of experience forget the squaring step and end up specifying a transformer that's completely wrong for their application.

 Try It

 Ready to spec your next audio transformer?
-Open the Audio Transformer Turns Ratio calculator, enter your primary and secondary impedances along with your signal voltage and current, and get the turns ratio, secondary voltage, secondary current, and power in one click.
-Bookmark it — you'll reach for it more often than you think.
+Open the Audio Transformer Turns Ratio calculator, punch in your primary and secondary impedances along with your signal voltage and current, and get the turns ratio, secondary voltage, secondary current, and power in one click.
+I keep it bookmarked because I reach for it more often than I'd like to admit.
+It's faster than doing the math by hand, and it eliminates those silly arithmetic errors that creep in when you're working quickly.

 Related Articles